What’s Your Leadership Style in Nursing?

 The laissez-faire leader is resistant to proactive change, with most corrections being done in response to immediate issues.

-This is a common leadership style in nursing for new nurses who lack confidence in their abilities but can be beneficial when used to give autonomy to strong teams.
+This is a common leadership style in nursing for new nurses who lack confidence in their abilities but can be beneficial when giving autonomy to strong teams.

 4. Transformational Leadership